-Samsung Electronics Ranked As A Top Five Best Global Brand For The Fourth Consecutive Year
+Samsung Electronics Ranked as a Top Five Best Global Brand for the Fourth Consecutive Year

-Samsung achieved $91.4 billion in brand value and is highly recognized for promoting a consistent customer experience strategy and leading future technologies such as 6G and AI.
+(MENAFN- Asdaa BCW) • Samsung achieved $91.4 billion in brand value and is highly recognized for promoting a consistent customer experience strategy and leading future technologies such as 6G and AI

 Samsung’s brand value increased across all business areas in 2023 despite sluggish demand in the global IT industry.
 According to Interbrand, Samsung Electronics' evaluation was positively influenced by the following: